 Breast cancer is the second most common cause of cancer-related deaths in women.
 Fortunately, there is technology called digital mammography, which allows physicians to focus on areas of concern.
 Digital mammography uses traditional X-rays but captures them as digital information, which can be stored electronically, transmitted, displayed, analyzed and manipulated in a number of ways.

 - Get your annual check-up

 - Get your mammogram annually after age 45

 - Mammograms are the best weapon we have against breast cancer.

-- A woman's chance of developing breast cancer in her lifetime is 1 in 8.
+- A woman's lifetime chance of developing breast cancer is 1 in 8.

 - A new breast cancer is diagnosed every 2.5 minutes.